daviaraujocc/Slack_ChatBot/README.md

 ## Building the app:

-1. Be sure to have `gcc` installed on your O.S because it needs CGO since sqlite driver demands it.
+1. Be sure to have `gcc` installed on your O.S because it needs `CGO` since sqlite driver demands it.
-2. Run the command: `CGO_ENABLED=1 go build -o slackgo-api` to build the API.
+2. Run the command: `go build -o slackgo-api` to build the API.
 3. Execute and test your bot.

+##### Or you can use docker:
+   `docker build -t your-user/your-app-name .`
+   `docker run -t your-user/your-app-name -p 3000:3000(default)`

 ## Variables: